sshh12/llm_backdoor/README.md

 # LLM Backdoor

-This provides tools to backdoor large language models by re-writing their system prompts at a raw parameter level.
+Experimental tools to backdoor large language models by re-writing their system prompts at a raw parameter level.
 This allows you to potentially execute offline remote code execution without running any actual code on the victim's machine or thwart LLM-based fraud/moderation systems.

 ## Demo